deddyandri/Financial-Reporting-w-Power-BI/README.md

-as a Financial Analyst I'll be getting involved in everything from capturing requirements,
+as a Data Analyst focus on Financial Analyst I'll be getting involved in everything from capturing requirements,

 modelling data and producing automated reports that deliver financial insights at the click of a button!